-Security Rules allow one to define which enterprise-wide VoIP and Instant Message (IM) security features will be applied to a particular call flow.
-Security Rules allows one to configure Authentication, Compliance, Fingerprinting, Scrubber, and Domain DoS.
-In addition to determining which combination of security features are applied, one can also define the security feature profile, so that the feature is applied in a specific manner to a specific situation.
-For the compliance test, the predefined default-med security rule (shown below) was used for both Session Manager and the COLT server.
-From the menu on the left-hand side, select Domain Policies \rightarrow Security Rules.
+Security Rules allow administrator to define which enterprise-wide VoIP and Instant Message (IM) security features will be applied to a particular call flow.
+Security Rules allow administrator to configure Authentication, Compliance, Fingerprinting, Scrubber, and Domain DoS.
+In addition to determining which combination of security features are applied, administrator can also define the security feature profile, so that the feature is applied in a specific manner to a specific situation.

+From the menu on the left-hand side, select Domain Policies → Security Rules